Hey there! How are you? I’m Rodrigo Santos, founder of Racing Car Dynamics. If you ever wondered:

 Also, I believe that in order to be good in something, you must understand that thing in its most fundamental levels.
 A good race engineer is not one who applies the correct setup changes to a race car, but the one that knows WHY that change must be applied, and by HOW MUCH that change will affect the car.
 In terms of Motorsport Engineering, the following principle always applies:

-This is why I address things here at the most basic levels, and I try to be as simple and clear in writing as possible.
+This is why I address things here starting from the most basic levels and then build it up to more complex levels, and I try to be as simple and clear in writing as possible.
 We are not in a hurry.
-As a result, Racing Car Dynamics has achieved in a bit more than one year the following numbers:
+As a result, Racing Car Dynamics has achieved in a bit more than three years the following numbers:

 - Since June 2015, the new articles have achieved an average of 100+ Facebook likes per article.

 Oh, and there is positive feedback too:

 Post from Christoph Hahn, from MATLAB and Simulink Racing Lounge

 I’m proud to say that I helped a lot of people to better understand vehicle dynamics and motorsport engineering, branches of engineering that I truly love, through Racing Car Dynamics.
 I think the secret to RCD’s success is that I’m just like its readers.
 We are all passionate about race cars and their engineering, and we all want to understand better what makes them fast and how to make them faster.

 That’s why I’m here.
 Just like you, I know how hard it is to learn a new subject from scratch, and how much effort you have to put into organising the content from so many resources in order to make the best sense of them.
 Don’t worry, I’ve walked the path from engineering school to being able to design a race car, simulate its systems and analyse data from it, so I know the pains along the way very well.